Is My Testosterone Normal?

 Test in the Morning

-Testosterone peaks between 7–10 AM.
-Testing later in the day can give a reading 20–30% lower than your true peak.
-Most guidelines require a morning draw.
+Testosterone peaks 7–10 AM.
+Testing later can read 20–30% lower than your true peak.

 Fast Overnight

-Eating before your blood draw can temporarily lower testosterone levels.
-Fast for 8–12 hours beforehand.
-Water is fine.
+Eating beforehand can temporarily lower levels.
+Fast 8–12 hours; water is fine.

 Repeat to Confirm

-The AUA recommends confirming a low result with a second morning test.
-Testosterone fluctuates day to day — one reading isn't enough for a diagnosis.
+The AUA requires a second morning test — one reading isn't enough for a diagnosis.

-Illness, severe stress, poor sleep, and acute injuries can all temporarily suppress testosterone.
-Wait until you're healthy for an accurate baseline.
+Illness, stress, and poor sleep suppress testosterone.
+Wait until healthy for a true baseline.

-Most lab reports tell you your testosterone is “normal” if it falls anywhere between 300 and 1,000 ng/dL.
-But that range is enormous — and it doesn’t account for your age.
+Most lab reports call your testosterone "normal" anywhere between 300 and 1,000 ng/dL.
+But that range is enormous — and it doesn't account for your age.

 Hypogonadism is the clinical term for low testosterone.
-The Endocrine Society defines it as total testosterone below 264 ng/dL, while the AUA uses a threshold of 300 ng/dL.
-Both require two separate morning blood draws plus the presence of symptoms for a formal diagnosis.
+The Endocrine Society defines it as total testosterone below 264 ng/dL; the AUA uses 300 ng/dL.
+Both require two separate morning blood draws plus symptoms for a formal diagnosis — neither symptoms nor blood work alone confirms it.

 - SHBG — determines how much T is bioavailable